-For many, The Masters is the most important of the Major golf tournaments.
+For many, The Masters is the most important of the PGA Tour.
 And because of its popularity, it is relatively easy for cord-cutters stream it.
 What’s more, the finals can even be watched via antenna.
 See the TV schedule below.

 In a hurry?
 The Masters will air on ESPN and CBS.
 But there will be a lot of analysis on The Golf Channel as well.
 These streaming services will allow you to watch it all: